7 Reasons Not to Buy a Lab Grown Diamond

 3. Lab created diamonds aren’t real diamonds

 Is ice real if it’s made in your freezer?
 Hello chilled rosé on a hot summer day.
-Same goes for lab created diamonds.
+Same goes for lab grown diamonds.
 They’re au naturale, just made in a different way (by machines instead of mother Earth).
 Lab created diamonds are atomically, physically, and optically identical to natural diamonds.
 And you don’t have to take our word for it.
 In 2018, the FTC ruled, “A diamond is a diamond no matter whether it is grown in a lab or comes out of the ground.”
 Enough said.
 Still wondering if lab grown diamonds are real?
 We’ve got all the deets on how lab diamonds are grown.

 4. You can’t get lab grown diamonds appraised